 This attraction opened in 2016 with unexpected results.
 Over 15,000 visitors.

 Some of Australia’s most significant wetlands are found in this area, and sites at the Coorong, Bool Lagoon and Piccaninnie Ponds Conservation Park have been declared Ramsar Wetlands of International Importance.

 A 500-metre boardwalk over the Bool Lagoon wetlands is the next best thing to walking on water, while the adjoining Hacks Lagoon offers more magnificent scenery.
 Brolgas, commonly associated with northern Australia, are perhaps the most spectacular of the 150 species of birds that visit this area.

 The Limestone Coast is one of Australia’s biodiversity hotspots due to its variety of habitat covering coastal and inland areas.

-Valley Lake Wildlife Conservation Park – located in the Valley Lakes area, this is an attraction that allows visitors and locals alike to get up close to kangaroos, koalas and more.
-Wander along the boardwalk and enjoy a relaxed time in this accessible and compact wildlife park.
+Valley Lake Conservation Park – located in the Valley Lakes Recreation Area, this is an attraction that allows visitors and locals alike to see kangaroos, koalas and more.
+Wander along the trails and enjoy a relaxed time in this accessible and compact conservation park.